Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Beauty Group

 As you continue down the path along the Firehole River, more groups of diverse hydrothermal features come into view.
-Comprising different kinds of the geysers and pools, the Beauty Group look somewhat different.
+Comprising different kinds of the geysers and pools, the Beauty Group looks somewhat different.
 Yet similar to the majority of the Upper Geyser Basin’s features, its major hot spring has changed over the years due to the ever-evolving underground activities.

 You can get a good view of the group from the boardwalk.
 Getting off the designated path to explore the separate members of this remarkable family in the Upper Geyser Basin is illegal and dangerous.